solidi/writing/10-cq-personal-mastery-through-hobbies.md

 Now that we know what amateur radio is, I want to pose a short formula.
 The key is personal mastery through a deduction of how these axioms improve ourselves and our proficiency in things.

 First, we start with ***personal mastery***.
 Personal mastery is the attempt to form a vision of yourself in the future.
 It has to start with ***discipline*** from within to see through your goal.
-It is a series of practices of principles laid out and applied through the journey of reaching those goals.
+It is a series of practices of principles applied through the journey of reaching those goals.
 That is personal mastery.
 It is a quest to seek the truth of a matter, like in a hobby.

 Next, as we seek those truths, let's examine what an ***axiom*** is.
 An axiom is a shorthand for a kernel of fact, a poster sign.
 It is a spoken reduction of events and their goals that are self-evident.
 Personal mastery and their axioms feed on one another.
 And the axioms contain ***vocabularies*** that define skill and culture.

 ![An analog transmitter tuner.](images/10-04.jpeg)

 But how do personal mastery and axioms interrelate with one another?
-The relation would be by ***successive approximation***.
+The relation is by ***successive approximations***.
 The ability to course-correct our skill and hone in on the axioms so that we check, apply, correct, and repeat.
 The process is a relative comparison of what we can do better.

 With personal mastery, their axioms, and successive approximation, we attempt to achieve the goal.
 The goal requires the examination of successive approximations saddled around ***constraints***.
 Constraints are challenges to our axioms and limit validation on how we can achieve maximum personal mastery.